Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Experiments

-The results from the Burgers data are listed in Table \ref{bugers_results} along with the different resolutions $s$.
-The proposed model outperforms both MWT and FNO for all resolutions.
-Remarkable improvements are obtained especially in the case of low resolutions.

 \paragraph{Darcy flow} The Darcy flow problem is a diffusion equation with an external force, which describes the flow of a fluid through a porous medium.
-The steady state of the Darcy flow on the unit box is expressed as follows:
+The steady state of the Darcy flow on the unit box is expressed as

-where $u$ is density of the fluid, $a(x)$ is the diffusion coefficient, and $f(x)$ is the external force.
-We aim to learn the nonlinear mapping from $a(x)$ to the steady state $u(x)$, fixing the external force $f(x)=1$.
+where $u$, $a(x)$, and $f(x)$ denote the density of the fluid, diffusion coefficient, and external force, respectively.
+We attempt to learn the nonlinear mapping from $a(x)$ to the steady state $u(x)$, fixing the external force $f(x)=1$.
 The diffusion coefficient $a(x)$ is generated from $\psi_{\#} \mathcal{N}(0, (-\Delta + 9I)^{-2})$, where $\Delta$ is the Laplacian with zero Neumann boundary conditions, and $\psi_\#$ is the pointwise push forward, defined by $\psi(x) = 12$ if $x>0$, 3 elsewhere.
 The coefficient imposes the ellipticity on the differential operator $\nabla \cdot (a(x)\nabla)(\cdot)$.
-We generate $a(x)$ and $u(x)$ using the second order FDM on a $512\times512$ grid.
-The lower resolution dataset is obtained by subsampling.
-We use 1000 train pairs and 100 test pairs and fixed the hyperparameters for all resolutions.
+We generate $a(x)$ and $u(x)$ using the second-order FDM on a $512\times512$ grid.
+The lower-resolution dataset is obtained by subsampling.
+We utilized 1000 training pairs and 100 test pairs and fixed the hyperparameters for all resolutions.

-The results on the Darcy flow are presented in Table \ref{darcy_results} for various resolutions $s$.
+The results on the Darcy flow are presented in Table \ref{burgers_darcy} for various resolutions $s$.
 The proposed model achieves the lowest relative error for all resolutions.
-In the case of $s=32$, particularly, MWT and FNO exhibit the highest errors.
+Regarding $s=32$, particularly, MWT and FNO exhibited the highest errors.
 Furthermore, the proposed model maintains its performance even at low resolutions.

 \paragraph{Navier-Stokes equation} Navier-Stokes equation describes the dynamics of a viscous fluid.
-In the vorticity formulation, the incompressible Navier-Stokes equation on the unit torus can be expressed as follows:
+In the vorticity formulation, the incompressible Navier-Stokes equation on the unit torus can be expressed as